Comparisons13 min read

 Build-a-Plan $1/location/month Unlimited Choose your own server locations

 The Build-a-Plan option is genuinely clever and something no other major VPN offers.
-If you only need servers in the US and UK, you're paying $2/month total.
-That's less than a coffee, for a fully functional VPN with unlimited devices.
+Only need servers in the US and UK?
+You're paying $2/month total.
+That's less than a coffee for a fully functional VPN with unlimited devices.

 Feature-by-Feature Comparison